 Is your ROI less than expected?
 It could be in the way you’re measuring your total ERP value or perhaps there are potential ways to increase certain business benefits, like saving on operating costs.
 Maybe there’s a factor specific to your industry that’s not covered here.
 Also, keep in mind that ROI increases over time, some companies see the biggest return within five to ten years.

-We help companies measure ROI after go-live by preparing them before implementation.
-We help them define key performance indicators and create a benefits realization plan.
-This makes calculating ROI much easier for our clients, and it can even lead to a higher ROI since it enables them to design their project plan to achieve specific goals.
+We help companies measure ROI after ERP system go-live by preparing them before implementation.
+We help them define key performance indicators and create an ERP benefits realization plan.
+This makes calculating ROI much easier for our clients, and it can even lead to a higher ROI since it enables them to design their ERP project plan to achieve specific goals.

 About the author